 Yes, you can use an iOS or Android device to control playback.
 You can even use another computer, or control the system directly with a wireless keyboard and trackpad from your listening position.

-The big difference is how they handle video.
-They sound the same for 2-channel audio, but the XV model handles 4K HDR beautifully at up to 30 fps.
-The X2 model works harder to produce a picture that is not quite as stunning.
-There are a few other minor differences that will not affect most users.
+The big difference is in the expandability of the systems and how they handle video.
+They sound the same for 2-channel audio via AES-EBU, SPDIF and USB, but the Reference 3B can add other outputs such as audiophile grade ethernet and I2S all at the same time.
+The Reference 3B models with graphics card options handle 4K HDR video beautifully – unrivalled by anything else.
+The X3 model works harder to produce a picture that is not quite as stunning.
+There are a few other minor differences that will not affect sound quality.

 In addition to the AES-EBU, SPDIF and HDMI outputs, you can opt to get an additional audiophile grade USB, I2S or network output, which means pretty much all DACs are covered.
-We can even build you a custom Revolution that doesn’t have the AES, only SPDIF, to allow you to add two of the following: USB, I2S and network cards.
-Foregoing AES and SPDIF allows the addition of all three speciality cards – something that is possible, but not recommended.
+We can even build you a custom Baetis that doesn’t have the AES, only SPDIF, to allow you to add two of the following: USB, I2S and network cards.
 As usual, speak to us about your needs, and we’ll find a solution for you.

 There is a two year parts and labour warranty on these.
 However, as usual, we always listen to each case on its own merits and do the reasonable thing if you need service outside the warranty period, depending on the circumstances.